 Critically reflecting on the process of collaboration yields a further field of enquiry that extends the processes of research into/for/through design to include research about design, which 'enquires into what takes place when design is undertaken, and then seeks to find methods to improve or refine the observed activity.'9 The process of grounding/ideation/iteration/reflection parallels the Design Council's Double Diamond Model of four phases of the design processes: discover, define, develop, and deliver.
-10 The discovery phase involves research that informs the definition of the project in the second phase, clarifying the project objectives and scope.
+The discovery phase involves research that informs the definition of the project in the second phase, clarifying the project objectives and scope.
 The third stage involves the development of the project, testing ideas, evaluation, iteration and feedback, leading to the final project delivery.

-In the Hothouse project, the definition between discover/define/develop/deliver became blurred.
-Although the design was developed and presented to the client in the initial phase, new discoveries helped to continually redefine the direction, this reinforced the importance of the 'develop' stage as a process of iterative design research, which involved the constant refinement of the relationship between form and structure.
-This dynamic process was necessary to accommodate the unpredictable nature of the building material and the fast pace of the construction.
-This open-ended process provided opportunities for exploration, which allowed the form of the structure to evolve as discoveries about the material and construction process were revealed.
+In the Hothouse project, the definition between discover/define/develop/ deliver became blurred.
+Although the design was developed and presented to the client in the initial phase, new discoveries helped to continually redefine the direction, this reinforced the importance of the 'develop' stage as a process of iterative design research, which involved the constant refinement of the

-9 Murray Design Research in Architecture, 95.
+9. Murray Design Research in Architecture, 95.